hong539/setup_dev_environment/computer languages/programming_languages/python/python.md

 #setting python version for a new project
 cd ~/some_path/project_folder
 pyenv local 3.8.16

+#Please choose a compatible version or loosen the python constraint specified in the pyproject.toml file.
+poetry env use 3.8.16

 #create new project with poetry
 poetry new poetry-demo